Worship

 Holy Communion

-On three Sundays out of five, (not the 2nd and 4th Sundays) the main service is a Communion Service with hymns, Bible readings and a sermon with prayers and sharing Holy Communion together.
-These services each last about 1 hour.
+The main service is at 9.30am and is a Communion Service on the 1st, 2nd, 3rd, and 4th Sunday of the month.
+There are hymns, Bible readings and a sermon with prayers and sharing Holy Communion together.
+These services last about 1 hour.
+Where there is a 5th Sunday in the month it is a Communion Service.

-For those who prefer a quieter and more reflective service, we have Holy Communion from the Book of Common Prayer at 8am on the second Sunday of the month and from Common Worship on the fourth Sunday of the month.
+For those who prefer a quieter and more reflective service, we have a said Holy Communion from the Book of Common Prayer at 8am.
+This is on the second Sunday of each month.
+It lasts about half an hour.
+We gather in the Dacre chapel to the right hand side of the church.
+In the colder months we meet in the Millenuim room which is to the left of the organ.

 Midweek Services (Quiet and reflective)